SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Steps to update the ‘ExtendedProps’ configuration property of JMS connection factory:

-Step 1 - Edit the configuration properties of the Solace Resource Adapter in the ‘urn:jboss:domain:resource-adapters:4.0’ subsystem of the JBoss application server configuration and add or update a ‘config-property’ entry for the configuration property ’ExtendedProps’ for a specific JMS connection factory:
+Step 1 - Edit the configuration properties of the Solace Resource Adapter in the ‘urn:jboss:domain:resource-adapters’ subsystem of the JBoss application server configuration and add or update a ‘config-property’ entry for the configuration property ’ExtendedProps’ for a specific JMS connection factory:

 ```xml
 <resource-adapter id="com.solacesystems.ra">